Corporate Innovation

 Corporate Innovation Hybrid Walk

-A curated blend — Oslo's best city highlights alongside the innovation and finance stories most relevant to corporate event delegates.
+A curated blend — Oslo's best city highlights alongside the innovation and finance stories most relevant to prominent hosted guests.

 90 min